-- If a repair ceases to function, it is conservatively assumed that the leak resumed at the same • flow rate the day after the last inspection, or in case of the first inspection, the day after the repair has taken place.
-Thus, leaks where the repair failed are excluded from emission reductions from the day after the last inspection. - Emission reductions from a specific leak i are included in the calculations until • - (a) the equipment concerned is replaced for a non-leak related reason (i.e. it breaks down), or - (b) its date of predicted replacement as identified as part of data collection in the step 2 above, or - (c) the end of the crediting period of the overall project activity, whatever is earlier.

-The uncertainty of the measurement is taken into account conservatively by using the flow rate • at the lower end of the uncertainty range of the measurement at a 95% confidence interval for avoided emissions from leaks.
-For example, if the measured flow rate is $1 \text{ m}^3/\text{h}$ and the uncertainty range of a measurement is $\pm 10\%$, emissions reductions will be calculated at an effective flow rate of $0.9 \text{ m}^3/\text{h}$ (see equation 4 below).
+- If a repair ceases to function, it is conservatively assumed that that the leak resumed at the same flow rate the day after the last inspection, or in case of the first inspection, the day after the repair has taken place.
+Thus, leaks where the repair failed are excluded from emission reductions from the day after the last inspection; - Emission reductions from a specific leak i are included in the calculations until whichever of the following are earlier: - (a) The equipment concerned is replaced for a non-leak related reason (i.e. it breaks down), or - (b) Its date of predicted replacement as identified as part of data collection in the Step 2 above, or - (c) The end of the crediting period of the overall project activity. - The uncertainty of the measurement is taken into account conservatively by using the flow rate at the lower end of the uncertainty range of the measurement at a 95% confidence interval for avoided emissions from leaks.
+For example, if the measured flow rate is 1 m3/h and the uncertainty range of a measurement is ±10%, emissions reductions will be calculated at an effective flow rate of 0.9 m3/h (see equation 4 below).